-Graham Niemi, the offensive coordinator since 2010, has been running the Yale offense for the last six seasons.
-He completed his 10th campaign in New Haven by helping the Bulldogs go 12-5, win a second straight Ivy League Tournament Championship and get a win at Penn State in the NCAA Tournament.
+Graham Niemi, the offensive coordinator since 2010, has been running the Yale offense for the last seven seasons.
+He completed his 11th campaign in New Haven in 2014, a year after helpinging the Bulldogs go 12-5, win a second straight Ivy League Tournament Championship and get a win at Penn State in the NCAA Tournament.

-Five of Niemi's Elis earned All-Ivy honors over the last two seasons, while two were All-America picks.
+Eight of Niemi's Elis earned All-Ivy honors over the last three seasons, while two were All-America picks.

 The 2011 squad, which won 10 games for a second straight season, finished 13th in Division I scoring with 10.93 goals per game.
 His offensive units have helped the Blue reach all four Ivy League Tournaments.

 Niemi, a four-year letterwinner for the Maryland Lacrosse team and a 1997 graduate, played on Terrapin squads that reached the NCAA playoffs every season.
 His 1995 team fell to Syracuse in the title contest.